-Technically by the definition of ‘jam’ it isn’t a jam, more like a sort of fridge-chutney.
+Technically by the definition of ‘jam’ it isn’t a jam, but more like a sort of fridge-chutney.
+With bacon and onion being the main components.

-It has done quite well as a condiment to my extra-category turn-ins, the most notable being the 2014 Battle Bacon in Canada as part of Dances with Smoke where served with bacon wrapped sausage received second place.
+This bacon jam recipe has done quite well as a condiment to my extra-category turn-ins, the most notable being the 2014 Battle Bacon in Canada as part of Dances with Smoke where it was served with bacon-wrapped sausage to receive second place.

 16 slices of smoked bacon, moderately diced